Satisfactory Academic Progress

 Typed Explanation

-• You are asked to explain your extenuating circumstances in detail to cover the period(s) In which you did not meet one or more of the SAP standards.
-You must, also, provide a detailed explanation of the actions you have taken to improve your situation to ensure you successfully complete all classes you attempt.
+• You are asked to explain your extenuating circumstances in detail to cover the period(s) you did not meet one or more of the SAP standards.
+You must also provide a detailed explanation of the actions you have taken to improve your situation to ensure you successfully complete all classes you attempt.

 • It would be best for you to meet with a financial aid advisor to look over your extenuating circumstances and supporting documentation.
 Meeting with an advisor does not guarantee approval but gives you a greater chance of your application being ready for review.